• Skip to primary navigation

 • Water - The amount of water you need depends on the humidity of the room so add it carefully, just enough to get the right consistency.
 You might not need all the water given in the recipe.

-• Egg yolk - Egg yolk gives a bright golden brown colour to the pastry.
-You can also use a mixture of yoghurt and oil instead of egg yolk for the egg wash.
+• Egg yolk - Egg yolk gives a bright golden brown color to the pastry.
+You can also use a mixture of yogurt and oil instead of egg yolk for the egg wash.

 Step-by-Step Instructions